-Supervision can be a first step towards a broader perception.
+Supervision can be a first step toward a broader perception.
 Supervision can be many things:

 Supervision is also important in the field of social workers.
-Resilience is a necessity, but even if you are accompanied in and with challenging situations, it can happen that there are emotional depths that can also have a massive impact on your own mental health.
-This is where support needs to be expanded and can be directly supported by policymakers and targeted funding by providing fast help without great administrative effort or long waiting times.
+Resilience is a necessity, but even if you are accompanied when in challenging situations, it is nevertheless possible to encounter emotional situations that can also have a massive impact on your own mental health.
+This is where support needs to be expanded and can be provided directly by policymakers and with targeted funding that is quickly available without great administrative hurdles or long waiting times.